 - Alright, onto honey or maple syrup!
 This addition acts as food for the yeast to grow.
 Personally I have found that my loaves with this inclusion are bigger, better and often have a more toasty crust.
 I also find they lead to a more moist gluten free sourdough when compared to an equivalent amount of granular sugar.
 I think they’re an important addition and I don’t recommend omitting them.
 Needless to say, use maple syrup for a vegan loaf.

 - Same goes for some form of oil.
 In my testing, I have found that some fat in a loaf leads to a more moist crumb and a more flexible, sliceable crust.
 An easy addition that yields big results.
 It also seems to bring the dough together and make it less grainy in the mixing stage.

-- I don’t use oat flour in any of my recipes anymore and I haven’t for a few years now.
-Not only it is no longer classified as gluten free in Australia (and the protein in oats is extremely similar to gluten) but it makes me bloaty and sick.
-Two facts that I guess are probably interlinked.
+I don’t use oat flour in any of my recipes anymore and I haven’t for a few years now.
+Not only it is no longer classified as gluten free in Australia (and the protein in oats is extremely similar to gluten) but it makes me bloat.
 For those who are fine with oat flour; apparently it is a great flour for sourdough, given that it works in quite a similar way to glutenous flour.

 Quinoa flour can be a divisive subject.
 It has a grassy flavour which some people don’t enjoy.
 The key to getting the most out of quinoa flour, however, is simple.
 Toast it!
 Toasted quinoa flour takes on a deeply nutty, graham cracker like flavour.
 I use it in my gluten free graham cracker recipe (vegan and regular) for this precise purpose.